MLopez-Ibanez/irace/README.md

-irace: An implementation in R of Iterated Race.
+irace: An implementation in R of Iterated Race
 ===============================================

 Manuel López-Ibáñez
 Jérémie Dubois-Lacoste
 Contact email: irace@iridia.ulb.ac.be

 Requisites
 ----------

- * R (http://www.r-project.org/) is required for running irace, but you don't need to know the R language to use it.
+ * R (<http://www.r-project.org>) is required for running irace, but you don't need to know the R language to use it.
    Versions that work: >= 2.14.0
    (See Installing R below for a quick install guide)